for Colleges & Universities

-Gratitude exercises for professors, educators & students to share on any campus or any environment celebrating higher education.
-We know that each student body is unique.
-Please adapt the Gratitude Challenges below to fit your needs.
+We offer gratitude exercises for exercises for professors, educators & students to share on any campus or any environment celebrating higher education.
+We know that each student body is unique, so please adapt the Gratitude Challenge below to fit your needs.
 We suggest appointing one person to manage the challenge for your group – no matter how big or small – who can then share with us how you were able to bring gratitude to your college or university!

 We have partnered with UC Berkeley’s Greater Good Science Center to provide you with these scientific facts.
-We have also recommended other Gratitude Revealed short films you might enjoy and learn from.
 Click on an item below to expand and reveal more.

 A recent study found that gratitude contributes significantly to the happiness of undergraduate students.
 Previous research has found that teens between the ages of 14 and 19 who score high on measures of gratitude are more satisfied with their lives and less depressed.